Autism Awareness Month

 Stand up for others

 If you see an autistic person being bullied or hear someone talking negatively about them, it’s time to stand up and let them know that it’s not okay.
+Taking a stand makes a significant difference in fostering a respectful and inclusive society.

 Set a positive example

-Methods of Inclusion and Acceptance
+Methods of inclusion and acceptance

 One of the biggest issues that people with ASD face is the feeling that they are not included and accepted.
 This could be for children in school or an adult at work.